MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing.md

 1. Open the setup window for the document type.

->   (Sales\>\> Setup \>\> Sales Order Processing \>\> Sales Document Setup
->   button \>\> select the Quote, Order, Back Order, Fulfillment Order/Invoice,
->   or Return option)
+>   (Sales\>\> Setup \>\> Sales Order Processing \>\> Sales Document Setup button \>\> select the Quote, Order, Back Order, Fulfillment Order/Invoice, or Return option)

 ![](media/75e4701f7df192df062c792caa2f1011.jpg)

-1. Select the document ID you want to modify and make changes as needed.
+2. Select the document ID you want to modify and make changes as needed.

-2. Choose Save.
+3. Choose Save.
 The changes will affect new documents that use this document ID.

 #### Deleting a sales document ID

 A document ID can be deleted if there are no unposted documents that use the document ID.
 Posted, transferred, voided, or deleted documents that use the deleted document ID won’t be affected.

 **To delete a sales document ID:**

 1. Open the setup window for the document type.

->   (Sales \>\> Setup \>\> Sales Order Processing \>\> Sales Document Setup
->   button \>\> select the Quote, Order, Back Order, Fulfillment Order/Invoice,
->   or Return option)
+>   (Sales \>\> Setup \>\> Sales Order Processing \>\> Sales Document Setup button \>\> select the Quote, Order, Back Order, Fulfillment Order/Invoice, or Return option)

-1. Select the document ID you want to delete.
+2. Select the document ID you want to delete.

-2. Choose Delete.
+3. Choose Delete.

 #### Removing process holds assigned to a sales document ID

 Use the Sales Process Holds Assignments window to remove process holds assigned to specific document IDs.
 Process holds are user-defined restrictions that control the processing of sales documents at different stages of the sales cycle.
 Removing a process hold will affect future transactions that use the document ID but won’t change holds on existing transactions.

 For information about setting up process holds, see *Setting up process holds* on page 22.
 For more information about removing a process hold from an individual document, see *Removing process holds from a document* on page 197*.*

 **To remove process holds assigned to a sales document ID:**

 1. Open the Sales Process Holds Assignment window.

->   (Sales \>\> Setup \>\> Sales Order Processing \>\> Sales Document Setup
->   button \>\> select the Quote, Order, Back Order, Fulfillment Order/Invoice,
->   or Return option \>\> Holds button)
+>   (Sales \>\> Setup \>\> Sales Order Processing \>\> Sales Document Setup button \>\> select the Quote, Order, Back Order, Fulfillment Order/Invoice, or Return option \>\> Holds button)

 ![](media/1fee0b6dccaafa77bac4ce2c1bf8b7bc.jpg)

->   **C H A P T E R 5** D O C U M E N T I D M A I N T E N A N C E

-1. Select a process hold from the Selected Process Holds list and choose Remove.
+2. Select a process hold from the Selected Process Holds list and choose Remove.

->   Choose Remove All if you want to remove all the process holds assigned to
->   the document ID.
+>   Choose Remove All if you want to remove all the process holds assigned to the document ID.

-1. Continue this process to remove additional process holds.
+3. Continue this process to remove additional process holds.

-2. Choose OK to save your changes.
+4. Choose OK to save your changes.

 >   **Chapter 6: Customer item and substitute item maintenance**

->   You can set up customer item numbers and substitute item numbers and delete
->   them when they’ve expired.
-You can set up substitute item numbers for
->   customers only when you’re using sales fulfillment workflow.
+>   You can set up customer item numbers and substitute item numbers and delete them when they’ve expired.
+You can set up substitute item numbers for customers only when you’re using sales fulfillment workflow.

 >   The information is divided into the following sections: